-But, this wedge is also customizable.
-You can substitute the salmon for chicken, ahi tuna, steak, shrimp or tofu.
+Feel free to substitute the salmon for chicken, ahi tuna, steak, shrimp or tofu.
 Also, add or subtract whatever topping ingredients float your boat, just don’t 86 the dressing, it makes the salad.
 Some add-ins I have tried: sliced avocados, crumbled bacon, shaved Parmesan and freshly baked croutons.
-All of them rocked the house, so let your tummy be your guide!
+All of them were insanely delicious, so let your tummy be your guide!

 Regardless of how you top this green goddess bibb wedge salad, I know you are going to love it and possibly even crave it for breakfast. 🙂 Until next time, Cheers and don’t forget to hit me up with some home décor site suggestion- pretty, pretty please and thank you!